 - Yakutia and all kinds of madness in

 Epic trip at the edge of the

 all kinds of madness in between

-For fans of adventure, history, the obscure, and the evocative - this is the experience of a lifetime! - see remote settlements, people living all kinds of lives across the region, abandoned gulags, abandoned towns and cities, stunning landscapes, enormous diamond pits, and so much more - see the unexpected and the unbelievable
+For fans of adventure, history, the obscure, and the evocative — this is the experience of a lifetime!
+See remote settlements, people living all kinds of lives across the region, abandoned gulags, abandoned towns and cities, stunning landscapes, enormous diamond pits, and so much more.

 On arrival in the city the group will meet our lovely local partners Vika, and Volodya.
 They will explain some basics about the history and geography of the region – we’ll learn more in detail later on.
 We’ll check in to the VM-Tsentr Hotel.
 The location is terrific and it’s a very comfortable place (the voucher the staff gives you when you check in is for one free drink in the hotel bar – it's only written in Russian).
 We’ll have a group dinner and then you’re free to wander the city.
 Our local friends can recommend places to go, things to see and do.
 Remember that it stays light late into the night here so you don’t have to worry about getting lost in the dark.
 The city isn’t huge and can easily be wandered around on foot without too much difficulty; you’ll find it a very interesting place indeed!